 Kafka Topic Architecture - Replication, Failover and Parallel Processing This article covers some lower level details of Kafka topic architecture.
 It is a continuation of the Kafka Architecture article.
 This article covers Kafka Topic’s Architecture with a discussion of how partitions are used for fail-over and parallel processing.
 Kafka Topics, Logs, Partitions Recall that a Kafka topic is a named stream of records.
 Kafka stores topics in logs.
 A topic log is broken up into partitions.

 Kafka vs JMS, SQS, RabbitMQ Messaging Is Kafka a queue or a publish and subscribe system?
 Yes.
 It can be both.
 Kafka is like a queue for consumer groups, which we cover later.
 Basically, Kafka is a queue system per consumer group so it can do load balancing like JMS, RabbitMQ, etc. Kafka is like topics in JMS, RabbitMQ, and other MOM systems for multiple consumer groups.
 Kafka has topics and producers publish to the topics and the subscribers (Consumer Groups) read from the topics.

 If you are not sure what Kafka is, see What is Kafka?.
 Kafka Architecture Kafka consists of Records, Topics, Consumers, Producers, Brokers, Logs, Partitions, and Clusters.
 Records can have key (optional), value and timestamp.
 Kafka Records are immutable.
 A Kafka Topic is a stream of records ("/orders", "/user-signups").
 You can think of a Topic as a feed name.
 A topic has a Log which is the topic’s storage on disk.
-A Topic Log is broken up into partitions and segments.

 The Kafka Ecosystem - Kafka Core, Kafka Streams, Kafka Connect, Kafka REST Proxy, and the Schema Registry